Akanksha1212/WebScraping-Selenium/README.md

 Step 3: Extract the downloaded folder and copy chromedriver.exe to C:\Program Files (x86)

-Step 4: Open the main.py file in VSCode and run it
+Step 4: Run the main.py file in VSCode or any other code editor of your choice